Laravel-Backpack/docs/5.x/demo.md

 ---

-We've put together a working Laravel app (backend-only), that you can install on your machine.
+We've put together a working Laravel app (backend-only).
 This should make it easier to:
 - see how it looks & feels;
 - see how it works;
 - change stuff in code, to see how easy it is to customize Backpack;